 The following are the contributing factors in the development of acne.

-Hormones play a large role in how your skin reacts to oil, bacteria, and inflammation.
-Excess hormones during puberty cause changes in the glands near hair follicles that leads to more sebum production.
-Too much sebum can block pores which can lead to more acne breakouts.
+Hormones significantly affect how your skin reacts to oil, bacteria, and inflammation—excess hormones during puberty cause changes in the glands near hair follicles, leading to more sebum production.
+Too much sebum can block pores, leading to more acne breakouts.
 Due to this, hormonal fluctuations from menstruation and pregnancy may be responsible for flare-ups.
 Studies have shown that adult women who had higher levels of progesterone were significantly more likely to develop new blemishes than those with lower levels.
 Women who took oral contraceptives containing estrogen or progestin also experienced an increase in breakouts.

 2. Environmentally stressful conditions

 Environmental stressors such as excessive heat, cold, harsh sunlight, or humidity can irritate acne-prone skin.
-For example, if you exercise outside when it is too hot, you will sweat and use up the body's natural moisture reserves.
-Your skin will become dry, and itchy and produce excess oil to compensate for the lack of moisture on your skin.
-If you don't properly care for your skin after these types of activities, it will lead to inflamed pores and create whiteheads or blackheads.
+For example, if you exercise outside when it is too hot, you will sweat and use the body's natural moisture reserves.
+Your skin will become dry and itchy, and excess oil will be produced to compensate for the lack of moisture.
+If you don't properly care for your skin after these activities, it will lead to inflamed pores and white or blackheads.

 3. Pseudoephedrine.

-Pseudoephedrine is a decongestant found in many over-the-counter medicines used to treat colds and hay fever.
-It is often prescribed by doctors to help relieve nasal congestion associated with asthma and other respiratory problems.
-When pseudoephedrine is taken regularly at high doses, it has been shown to trigger episodes of rosacea and may worsen acne in some people.
+Pseudoephedrine is a decongestant found in many over-the-counter colds and hay fever medicines.
+Doctors often prescribe it to help relieve nasal congestion associated with asthma and other respiratory problems.
+However, when pseudoephedrine is taken regularly at high doses, it has been shown to trigger episodes of rosacea and may worsen acne in some people.
 Those who experience increased redness or dryness of the skin should stop taking pseudoephedrine and talk to their doctor about an alternative treatment.

 4 .
 Poor hygiene habits